juicedata/juicefs/docs/en/benchmark/operations_profiling.md

 juicefs profile LOGFILE
 ```

-When debugging or analyzing perfomance issues, it is usually more practical to record access log first and then replay it (multiple times).
+When debugging or analyzing performance issues, it is usually more practical to record access log first and then replay it (multiple times).
 For example:

 ```bash
 cat /jfs/.accesslog > /tmp/jfs-oplog